Open Meetings: How the Brown Act Works

 What You Need to Know About Open School Board Meetings

-The Brown Act: History and Why It's Important.
+The Brown Act: History and Why It’s Important

-What’s a Meeting?
+What Counts as a Meeting?

 Three Types of Meetings